Friendly Fonts

 Friendly fonts tend to be more rounded, with relatively open shapes and generous spacing between letters.
 Openness helps to create a feeling of lightness.

-Friendly fonts typically have curves, they can have rounded edges (think of Arial Rounded, a font that comes preinstalled with many computers), and they usually don’t have sharp angles.
-These types of fonts don’t feel formal or corporate.
-Often, friendly fonts are loved and used by many people.
+Fonts of this category typically have curves, they can have rounded edges (think of Arial Rounded, a font that comes preinstalled with many computers), and they usually don’t have sharp angles.

 Balancing friendly fonts in branding